JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 **OMG MAJOR HINTS:**

-* Don't try to come up with the solution all at once.
+* Don't feel like you have to come up with the solution all at once.
 Coding is a like doing a jigsaw puzzle.
 You have to work on one piece at a time.
 * If you haven't worked through [Arrays](http://localhost:5000/3-ruby/3-lists/3-arrays) and [Hashes](http://localhost:5000/3-ruby/3-lists/4-hashes) you should do that now.